layr-8/Layr8-Examples/README.md

 ## Examples
---Chat with others and AI personas
+- Chat with others and AI personas
---Etickets/Bill of Ladings
+- Etickets/Bill of Ladings

 ### Coming soon
 -IoT sensors